MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-running-cside-and-al-side-by-side.md

 > This is a lengthy operation.

 ## Continuously generate symbols each time you compile objects in C/SIDE
-Use `generatesymbolreference` set to yes as a command line argument each time you start finsql.exe to have all compilations add a symbol reference to the **NAV App Object Metadata** table.
+Use `generatesymbolreference` set to yes as a command line argument each time you start finsql.exe to have all compilations add a symbol reference to the **Object Metadata** table.
 The default setting of the argument is no.

 > [!NOTE]
 > If you make changes in C/SIDE and start the C/SIDE development environment without the `generatesymbolreference` flag set to `yes`, no symbols will be generated when downloading symbols from Visual Studio Code.